 - Problems with glare or halos

-Choosing an experienced LASIK surgeon will lessen the risk of complications during LASIK eye surgery.
-At Fort Worth Eye Associates, we offer LASIK eye surgery performed by highly skilled professional ophthalmologists trained in the latest advancements in LASIK technology.
+Choosing an experienced LASIK surgeon will lessen the risk of complications during eye surgery.
+At Fort Worth Eye Associates, we offer eye surgery performed by highly skilled professional ophthalmologists trained in the latest advancements in LASIK technology.

 Requirements for LASIK Eye Surgery

 LASIK eye surgery has helped millions of people achieve clear vision, however, not everyone who wears glasses or contact lenses is a good candidate for the procedure.
-At Fort Worth Eye Associates, we recommend LASIK eye surgery for our patients who fully meet LASIK qualifications.
+At Fort Worth Eye Associates, we recommend eye surgery for our patients who fully meet LASIK qualifications.
 Candidates for undergoing LASIK include patients who: